Smehnov/robot-agent/README.md

 **Save Private Key, it will be used to start agent on a device.
 If you have problem to select a text, try holding shift or option key**

-To publish config, you should firstly run agent(add new robot without publishing yet) on your machine and set path to socket(same folder as an agent by default).
-`export AGENT_SOCKET_PATH=rn.socket`

 After adding all robots, press key `p` or click on 'publish config' in footer